stonksgraph/news.gamestop.com/post.md

 **RC Tweets** - There are definitely some really interesting data points here.
 You can see a downward trend in the start of July with RC's tweets, but overall the trend seems to look like an exponential curve that is plateuing.
 I mainly put this data set in because I thought people would want to see it, I did.
 RC tweets definitely have had some short term price movements

-**Other Events** -
+**Other Events** - This chart just screams "nothing" to me.
+The two days with the largest spreads was when the buy button was turned off and the SS migration during the second sneeze.
+Each other event didn't have a lasting impact on the price and the events all hover around $200.

+It really does look like a lot of the prominent events in the GameStop cycle have been distractions to the real transformation news GameStop has been putting out there.
+MSM always cries they haven't heard the story from GameStop, but I feel like they've been telling us a lot for awhile and we've been too busy looking at distractions rather than GameStop itself.

 # tl;dr: Reddit talking about GameStop's successful digital transformation is a SHF worst nightmare, they would rather us talk about literally ANYTHING else

 CALL TO ACTION - GameStop DD Authors should try to focus research on GameStop's thriving business.
 I don't have enough time and there are so many things that don't get covered from their digital story.
 10K/Q analysis is always extremely light and I'm guilty of not getting enough time to post what I have sitting on my computer.
+Imagine what u/Criand 's thorough research could do in finding new details about GameStop; I know I would be super excited to see that!

 I'm not trying to say any of the past DD is a waste of time, but I do think news about GameStop's successful turn around is the most impactful thing any GameStop investor can add.
-The information from news.gamestop.com definitely has a better correlation with the overall price and a good example data point in there is the nft.gamestop.com release which actually wasn't an offical announcment, it was found and spread through Reddit.
-If more of this was found and called out, it could have a much bigger impact than we though.
-Instead we get caught up in Evergrande, Kenny flying planes, the market collapse, mod drama, fidelity are shills, computershare are shills, brokers are shills, u/digi-transformation is a shill, GameStop can't success until everything has been exposed and people are in jail!
+The information from news.gamestop.com definitely has a better correlation with the overall increase in price and a good example data point in there is the nft.gamestop.com release which actually wasn't an offical announcment, it was found and spread through Reddit.
+If more of this was found and called out, it could have a much bigger impact than we think.
+Instead we get caught up in Evergrande, Kenny flying planes, the market collapse, mod drama, fidelity are shills, computershare are shills, brokers are shills, u/digi-transformation is a shill, GameStop can't succeed until everything has been exposed and people are in jail! (_I laugh so hard when I see these comments_).

-I call it all a distraction because it's much simpler, it's just GameStop.
-We talk about GameStop doing awesome and hold their news up like a boombox.
+I call it all a distraction because it's all much simpler, it's just GameStop.
+We talk about GameStop doing awesome and hold their fantastic news up like a boombox.
+The media isn't covering GameStop, so we have to.
 You can't escape my boombox

 ![](./images/gme-boombox.jpeg)